usnistgov/FIPS201/_FIPS201/authentication.md

 The PIV Card contains two mandatory asymmetric authentication private keys and corresponding certificates to support cardholder-to-external system (CTE) authentication, as described in [Section 4](frontend.md#s-4).
-The following subsections SHALL be used to perform authentication using the authentication keys.
+The following subsections describe how to perform authentication using the authentication keys.

 #### 6.2.3.1 Authentication with the PIV Authentication Certificate Credential (PKI-AUTH) {#s-6-2-3-1}